-A computer with a webcam/camera and internet access will be needed for the camp.
+A computer with a webcam/camera, microphone and internet access will be needed for the camp.
 We do not encourage students to use a cellphone as an alternative for a computer during the camp.
 The School of Information Technology does not believe that lack of access to resources should be a barrier to participating in the camp.
 If you do not have access to the equipment above, please let us know in your camp application.

 Outside of meeting with groups, all discussions and presentations will be posted on the School’s learning management system to be accessed anytime.